tesseral-labs/docs/fern/pages/features/managed-api-keys.md

 Calling
 [`AccessTokenClaims()`](/docs/sdks/serverside-sdks/tesseral-sdk-go#getting-details-about-the-current-user)
 on an API Key-authenticated request will return a `ErrNotAnAccessToken` error.
-Check `auth.AuthType(ctx)` before calling it or handle the error explicitly.
+Check `auth.CredentialsType(ctx)` before calling it or handle the error explicitly.

 </Tab>